 Keep it simple.

-By itself, this tells them that you care; that you’re not leaving or rejecting them; that you understand and won’t minimize their situation or ‘blow it up’ to more of an obstacle than it needs to be between you, and that you will not judge.
+Try using reflection statements to let them know you’re available, if they want to talk.
+This tells them that you care; that you’re not leaving or rejecting them; that you understand and won’t minimize their situation, or ‘blow it up’ to more of an obstacle than it needs to be between you, and that you will not judge.
 Keep hope alive – for them, for you, and for your relationship.

 Never underestimate your power as a positive force in someone’s life.
-To convey what is contained in that last paragraph – is to deliver gifts of incredibly healing strength.
+To convey acceptance, understanding and love – is to deliver gifts of incredibly healing strength.
 You may never know the true positive impact you have had– well, at least, not on this side of heaven.

-We’ve covered a lot of information in the past several articles.
+We’ve covered a lot of information.
 I need to hear from you – about how we’re doing.
 Please check next week’s post – and consider my questions.
 YOU are my guides.

 Until next time – Blessings, Love and Laughter to you; and thanks for sharing the adventure !